HaxeFlixel/flixel-docs/README.md

 ### API documentation

-Api documentation is provided in the `./api` folder, it is currently generated with [chxdoc](https://github.com/ibilon/chxdoc).
+Api documentation is provided in the `./api` folder, they are currently generated with [chxdoc](https://github.com/ibilon/chxdoc).
+You can view the api docs offline by opening the index.html file in a browser.

+To generate the API docs yourself use the following method:

 * #### Install [chxdoc](https://github.com/ibilon/chxdoc) for Haxe 3

 		haxelib git chxdoc https://github.com/ibilon/chxdoc